jhanna60/DevBook-FrontEnd/README.md

   GET /api/v1/users
 ```

-This endpoint should return a UserDto, it is a private endpoint so the email will be known.
+This endpoint should return a UserDto, the email will be known once the user is authenticated.
 Email can be found (once auth has been done) using - SecurityContextHolder.getContext().getAuthentication().getPrincipal().toString()

 #### Register User